 Saturday, July 9 - Day 3:

-In reality, hard snow and ice clog this chute in early to mid-season, and the area around the boulder choked section is especially sketchy.
-Expect to use both ice ax and crampons to ascend the gully in July.
-In addition, expect to do a 100-foot 5.7 trad climb up a somewhat loose wall, taking care to find reasonable gear placements (see next photo).
+In reality, hard snow and ice have been clogging this chute in early to mid-season, and the area around the boulder choked section is especially sketchy.
+In these conditions, expect to use both ice ax and crampons to ascend the gully in July.
+You may have to do a 100-foot 5.7 trad climb up a somewhat loose wall, taking care to find reasonable gear placements (see next photo).